Henry Woodyer

-Henry Woodyer (1816–1896) was an English architect, a pupil of William Butterfield and a disciple of A. W. N. Pugin and the Ecclesiologists.
+Henry Woodyer (1816–1896) was an English architect, a pupil of William Butterfield and a disciple of Augustus Pugin and the Ecclesiologists.

 Life

 Woodyer was born in Guildford, Surrey, England, in 1816, the son of a successful, highly respected surgeon, who owned Allen House in the Upper High Street.
 His mother came from the wealthy Halsey family who owned Henley Park, just outside Guildford.

 Woodyer was educated first at Eton College, then at Merton College, Oxford.
 As a result, he could claim to be one of the best educated architects since Sir Christopher Wren.
 Whilst at Oxford, he became involved in the Anglican high church movement and throughout his career he saw his work as an architect as a means of serving the church.